 Sex play involves a woman throwing the equivalent of a ball for the man.
 It’s just; she is the ball!
 A man wants to emulate the conquest of catching a woman and forcing himself on her.
 The moans and facial expressions of the porn actresses are based on the resistance scenario.
 Yet men hope that their wives and girlfriends will provide the same turn-ons naturally.
 They don’t appreciate that the whole thing is an act from the female perspective.

-When a woman is a virgin, she has no idea what a man wants.
+When she is a virgin, a woman has no idea what a man wants.
 She leaves him to make the moves.
-The man provides the stimulation and she merely responds to what he wants.
+The man provides the stimulation and she merely accepts what he does to her.
 When a man is virgin and has intercourse with a sexually experienced woman, she can guide him.
 But she does not have her own sexual needs.
 She simply provides what she has learned men like.

 Women have no natural response to consensual intercourse, which provides little sensation.
 But men seem to need a response from a partner.
 So an experienced woman moves her hips and makes some noise to help with male arousal.
 She does this because she loves a man and wants to help him achieve his sexual release, or she does it because she thinks she should or because she is being paid to act out the part of the ‘responsive’ woman.